[

 This distributed approach does not hold under enterprise load.
 Traffic spikes, regional latency differences, and provider-side throttling introduce unpredictable failure patterns across services.

-OLLM centralizes scaling at the gateway layer.
-The application selects a model alias.
-The gateway executes routing and quota policy across approved deployments for that alias.
-Instead of hardcoding provider coordination into business logic, enterprises define scaling behavior once at the control plane.
+OLLM centralizes quota enforcement at the gateway layer.
+The application selects a model alias directly.
+Instead of hardcoding provider coordination into business logic, enterprises manage quota and capacity once at the control plane.

 Scaling behavior is configuration-driven.
 In plan-specific arrangements, enterprises may increase credits or reserve dedicated capacity.
-Architecturally, however, scaling is achieved through policy-controlled routing, deployment balancing, and quota management at the gateway layer.
+Architecturally, scaling is achieved through centralized quota management at the gateway layer.
 That separation allows AI traffic to grow without requiring repeated changes to application logic.

 Model Aliases Abstract Providers Without Changing Application Code

 For example, near/GLM-4.6 represents a provider-scoped deployment exposed through the gateway.
-If routing policy changes or fallback paths are updated, the application code remains unchanged.
+If the underlying deployment or provider changes, the application code remains unchanged.
 The alias stays constant while infrastructure policy evolves.

 Applications Integrate OLLM Through a Unified OpenAI-Compatible API